rapid7/insightconnect-plugins/plugins/palo_alto_cortex_xdr/help.md

 ## Troubleshooting

-* Isolate Endpoint fails with 500 error - This will happen if an isolation action (Isolate or Unisolate) is in progress on the selected endpoint.
+Isolate Endpoint fails with 500 error - This will happen if an isolation action (Isolate or Unisolate) is in progress on the selected endpoint.
 Wait a few minutes and try again.

 # Version History

+* 4.0.0 - `Get Alerts`: Fixed issue where trigger was failing due to empty and different typed output fields - updated to generic object | Added Monitor_alert tasks | SDK Bump to 6.1.2
 * 3.0.0 - Updated `hosts` output of `Get Incident` trigger and `Monitor Incident Events` task to separate host values | Update `insightconnect-plugin-runtime` to version 5
 * 2.3.0 - Add types `xql_query_result` to `Get XQL Query Results` action's response | Add new trigger `Get Query Results`
 * 2.2.1 - Fix issue in Get Incidents trigger where fields with null values were causing trigger to fail
 * 2.2.0 - New action Get XQL Query Results | Update SDK to insightconnect-python-3-38-slim-plugin:4
 * 2.1.1 - Fix issue in Monitor Incident Events task where fields with null values aren't removed from incidents leading to validation errors